anakic/querystorm-docs/docs/Functions/Functions_via_DotNet.md

 ## Debugging functions

-QueryStorm does not currently have a built-in debugger, but there are two static methods that help with debugging: `Log()` and `Debug()`.
+QueryStorm does not currently have a built-in debugger, but there are two static methods that can help with debugging: `Log()` and `Debug()`.

 ![YOUTUBE](zqPGuJoD5DM)